 Finally, we contribute to a growing literature on the relationship between offshoring and innovation.
 Theoretical work shows that offshoring may decrease innovation if there are strong complementarities between production and innovation (Naghavi and Ottaviano, 2009), or increase innovation if it lowers the opportunity cost to innovate (Rodríguez-Clare, 2010) and results in gains to specialization (Arkolakis et al., 2018).
-Fuchs and Kirchain (2010) find that offshoring in low-wage countries may also change the feasible set of goods that can be produced, which in turn will influence how the firm directs its R&D efforts.
+Fuchs and Kirchain (2010) find that offshoring to low-wage countries may also change the feasible set of goods that can be produced, which in turn will influence how firms direct their R&D efforts.
 There is less direct evidence on whether a firm's decision to relocate its physical production to a foreign location decreases its domestic innovation efforts and output.
-Branstetter et al. (2020) exploit a policy shock that differentially affected the ability of Taiwanese firms to offshore production to China and find evidence of a negative effect on innovation within the technologies directly related to the offshored good.
 Bilir and Morales (2020) estimate that 20 percent of the returns to US multinational enterprises' R&D investments take place in their foreign affiliates, suggesting that innovation in the US leads to gains in foreign markets.
 Boler et al. (2015) document the presence of strong complementarities between R&D and imported imports that operate through a scale effect.
 Bernard et al. (2020) find that firms that exploit new production opportunities in low-wage countries increase their share and level domestic employment in research-related occupations and increase the quality of their domestically produced varieties.
+In contrast, Branstetter et al. (2020) document a relative decrease in patenting of specific products after a plausibly exogenous policy shock that allowed Taiwanese firms to offshore production of those goods to China.
 We build on this evidence by assessing whether and how geographic proximity within the United States relates to firms' patenting, since separating manufacturing and innovation across borders is less likely to be problematic if it is already geographically separated.7

 The rest of the paper proceeds as follows.
-Setion 2 describes how we construct our dataset, while Section 3 provides an overview of US innovation since the late 1970s.
+In Section 2 we describe how we construct the dataset used in Section 3 to describe US innovation since the late 1970s.
 Section 4 presents our analysis of patenting as a function of the spatial proximity of firms' M and P establishments.
 Section 5 will present our firm-region regressions in an upcoming draft.
 Section 6 concludes.
-Additional results and details of our analysis are present in an Appendix.

-$^{^{6}}$ This new type of innovation and production process is likely facilitated by the advent of information and communication technologies that facilitate production fragmentation, as in Fort (2017).
+6This new type of innovation and production process is likely facilitated by the advent of information and communication technologies that facilitate production fragmentation, as in Fort (2017).